Part 4: Work Search, Registration for Work and Reemployment Services

 If you are required to look for work, the UCB-12 weekly work search notice will provide you with detailed work search instructions and a sample work search log.
 Do not stop looking for work unless you are advised by the department your work search is waived.

 We may ask to review your work search.
 You must retain a record of your work search actions for 52 weeks.
 Falsely reporting any information on your work search form may be an act of concealment.
-(See Part 7 for more information about fraud control.)
+(See Part 7: Fraud and Quality Control.)

 Registration for Work